SwastikaPremanandh/tizen/README.md

-# python-hello-world
+# tizen-studio-ide

-A simple program that displays “Hello, World!”.
-It's often used to illustrate the syntax of the language.
+A simple repo to implement tizen commands